Support your local stores this Small Business Saturday

 The council is supporting Small Business Saturday as part of its annual Christmas campaign to encourage people to shop locally.
 It is inviting local people to explore their own neighbourhood, unearth the wide range of shops and diverse retail opportunities on their doorstep and become customers all year round.

-It is organising and supporting a range of Christmas events to lure people to high streets and shopping areas.
-This weekend there will be lights ceremonies and other events in Balham, Earlsfield, Nine Elms and Putney.
-See all events.
+It is organising and supporting a range of Christmas events to bring people to high streets and shopping areas.
+This week there will be lights ceremonies and other events in Balham, Tooting and Nine Elms.
+Find out more.